Ali Wong: Career

 Wong starred with Randall Park in the 2019 Netflix film Always Be My Maybe, a film directed by Nahnatchka Khan, and written by Wong, Park, and Michael Golamco.
 From 2019 to 2022, Wong voiced Bertie in the Netflix/Adult Swim animated sitcom Tuca & Bertie.
 On October 15, 2019, Wong published a book entitled Dear Girls: Intimate Tales, Untold Secrets and Advice for Living Your Best Life.
 She described it as a life guide for her daughters to read when they become adults.
 The book won the 2019 Goodreads Choice Award for Humor.
 In February 2022, Wong released her third Netflix stand-up special, Don Wong.

 Wong co-starred with Steven Yeun in the 2023 Netflix drama-comedy series Beef, and was credited as an executive producer alongside Yeun.
 For her performance in Beef, Wong received a Golden Globe Award for Best Actress – Miniseries or Television Film.
 She was the first actress of Asian descent to win a Golden Globe in the category.
 (Note: Sources claim Ali Wong is the first actress of Asian descent to win a Golden Globe for Best Actress in the Limited Series or TV Movie category.)
 Wong won a Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie making her the first actress of Asian descent to win a lead acting Emmy Award in this category.
 (Note: Sources confirm Ali Wong is the first woman of Asian descent to win an Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.)

 In October 2024, Wong was featured on the YouTube talk show Hot Ones.

-Personal life
+Private life

 Wong met entrepreneur Justin Hakuta, the son of inventor Ken Hakuta, at the wedding of mutual friends in 2010.
 At the time, Hakuta was a Fulbright Scholar and a student at Harvard Business School.
 They married in 2014 and have two daughters.
 In April 2022, Wong and Hakuta announced they had separated.
 Wong has said that they remain "best friends".
 In December 2023, Wong filed for divorce citing "irreconcilable differences", and the divorce was finalized in May 2024.

 Wong briefly dated actor Bill Hader in late 2022.
 In April 2023, they reportedly resumed their relationship.
 They were seen together at the 75th Emmy Awards on January 15, 2024.
-In April 2025, Hader discussed how Wong comforted him and helped him replace his destroyed wardrobe after the January 2025 Southern California wildfires.
+In April 2025, Hader discussed how Wong supported him after his home was impacted by the January 2025 Southern California wildfires.
+In January 2026, it was reported that Wong and Hader had amicably split, due to work schedules and family obligations.